Sexual Harassment Disciplinary Training in Minnesota

 Minnesota Workplace Updates

-The St. Cloud Area Family YMCA will pay $140,000 and change its policies in order to settle a lawsuit with the EEOC.
-The lawsuit alleged that lewd comments were made by a manager to female employees, that the complaints were mishandled, and that one complainant resigned.
-Now, the organization must revise its harassment policy and file reports on complaints it receives with the EEOC.
+The St. Cloud Area Family YMCA will pay $140,000 and revise its policies to settle a lawsuit with the EEOC.
+The lawsuit alleged that lewd comments were made by a manager to female employees, complaints were mishandled, and one complainant resigned.
+The organization must now update its harassment policy and file reports on complaints received with the EEOC.

-The Department of Human Rights of Minnesota and the Attorney General have joined a lawsuit against Absolute Drywall.
-The company stands accused of firing one employee after she reported sexual harassment and aggressive rape on the job.
-The case brings into light failures in mechanisms of reporting and protections against retaliation.
+The Minnesota Department of Human Rights and the Attorney General joined a lawsuit against Absolute Drywall.
+The company is accused of firing an employee after she reported sexual harassment and a violent assault on the job.
+The case highlights failures in reporting mechanisms and protections against retaliation.

 A finance-commerce report highlights widespread harassment in Minnesota’s construction industry.
-Several women have described repeated verbal abuse and physical misconduct, even when some were pregnant.
-The victims express fear of retaliation from on-site workers while culture-type issues persist.
+Several women described repeated verbal abuse and physical misconduct, including incidents during pregnancy.
+Victims report fear of retaliation from on-site workers, indicating persistent culture and accountability issues.

 Book a Private Consultation